AnomalyFi/Tutorials/hyperlane-demo/README.md

-## Deprecated
+## Deprecated, See equivalent hyperlane-cross-rollup example instead

 Please check hyperlane website on how to send hyperlane txs to any geth endpoint of the rollups provided in Nodekit.
-We will wrap any hyperlane tx as cross rollup bundle for you to pertain atomicity.
+We will wrap any hyperlane tx to a cross rollup bundle for you to pertain atomicity.

 Hyperlane website: https://docs.hyperlane.xyz/docs/guides/deploy-warp-route